jeremy-step/next-laravel-cms-api/README.md

     -   Run `composer run dev`
 -   Default hosts for frontend and api are `localhost:3000` and `localhost:8000` respectively

-To install the Frontend CMS repository, see the reame: https://github.com/cima-alfa/next-laravel-cms-front/blob/main/README.md
+To install the Frontend CMS repository, see the readme: https://github.com/cima-alfa/next-laravel-cms-front/blob/main/README.md